Warden House Primary School Admissions

 Before the application of oversubscription criteria, children with a statement of special educational need or Education (SSEN), Health and Care Plan (EHCP) which names the school will be admitted.
 As a result of this, the published admissions number will be reduced accordingly.

-The published admission number of admissions for the year commencing September 2019 will be 60.
+The published admission number of admissions for year commencing September 2020 will be:

-- Nearness of children's homes to school - we use the distance between the child’s permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
+4. Nearness of children's homes to school - we use the distance between the child’s permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
 Distances are measured from a point defined as within the child’s home to a point defined as within the school as specified by NLPG.
 The same address point on the school site is used for everybody.
-When we apply the distance criterion for an oversubscribed Community or Voluntary Controlled school, these straight line measurements are used to determine how close each applicant’s address is to the school.
+When we apply the distance criterion for the school, these straight line measurements are used to determine how close each applicant’s address is to the school.

-- The tie-breaker for all arrangements will be distance.
-In a tiebreaker situation, the proximity of an applicant’s home to the school will be the decider.
+5. The tie-breaker for all arrangements will be distance.
+In a tie breaker situation the proximity of an applicant’s home to the school will be the decider.
 If in the event that more than one applicant lives the same distance from home to the academy (as measured by the local authority), then a random selection will be applied and independently supervised.

 - When a parent has failed to respond to an offer within a reasonable time.